 A short rest period of 75-90 seconds doesn’t allow your muscle to recover fully before you go for another set, these simultaneous 10 sets without optimum muscle recovery time lead to the development of higher endurance.

-Those large numbers of sets and reps per movement results in the development of enormous work capacity which leads to superior strength gains and muscle endurance.
+Those large numbers of sets and reps per movement result in the development of enormous work capacity which leads to superior strength gains and muscle endurance.

 High volume training also leads to the excess lactic buildup, GVT assist your body to develop “lactic-acid tolerance”.
 Lactic tolerance is the ability to work longer before your muscles give up which ultimately leads to higher muscle endurance.